digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 > `JGSWYB12345`
 {: .block-note}

-Check on the rear lower section of the block, on the exhaust side near the bell housing mount for the transmission
+The Engine number should also be locatable on the rear lower section of the engine block, on the exhaust side near the bell housing mount for the transmission

 > due to age, the engine number may be hard to ascertain, as the area the number is dot-matrix stamped onto is prone to long-term surface rust. rubbing flour over it can make damaged numbers more legible if damage is minor, but moderate to severe rust will render it unreadable
 {: .block-note}

-> Intended image not added to this project as severe surface rust present on engine of vehicle